CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/queues/enqueue-item/enqueue-item-block-2.md

 ***

-### Enqueue an Item to Queue already containing Items
+### Enqueue an Item to a Queue already containing Items

 This example will enqueue `"Some Value"` with a priority of `0` to a [QueueWithPriority][]&lt;[String][], [Int32][]&gt; that contains `"Element -1"` with a priority of `-1` and `"Element 1"` with a priority of `1`.